ministryofjustice/security-guidance/docs/phishing-guide.md

 Most phishes are emails, but they can also use other technology, such as SMS texts or telephone calls.

 Threat actors might use phishes to request payments.
 They might ask you to click links and log in to an account or change a password.
 They might instruct you to buy items for them.
-They might get you to provide some personal details before you can claim a supposed prize. **Never** use the link in an email asking you to change a password.
-Use an out-of-band method such as going directly to the website to change a password.
-Be cautious when following password actions requested in emails or texts.
+They might get you to provide some personal details before you can claim a supposed prize.

 Threat actors utilise a variety of methods in phishes.
 They often take advantage of seasonal events to appear more legitimate.
 They use emotional and urgent triggers such as: